 Overall, though, NordVPN is an excellent service, and usually comes in well under $4 a month, offering a great combination of power and value.

-IPVanish has been one of the top-rated VPNs on the market for a long time now, and although not quite up there with the very best any more, it's still a worthwhile option – especially for users in the US thanks to searing speeds in the States.
+IPVanish has been one of the top-rated VPNs on the market for a long time now, and although we found it slightly behind the times in our IPVanish review, it's still a worthwhile option – especially as a US VPN thanks to searing speeds in the States.

 Again, it doesn't have a built-in fake GPS feature, but will work well with any third-party spoofing app you choose.